Hypersexuality: Terminology

-The Merriam-Webster Dictionary defines hypersexual as "exhibiting unusual or excessive concern with or indulgence in sexual activity".
 Sexologists have been using the term hypersexuality since the late 1800s, when Krafft-Ebing described several cases of extreme sexual behaviours in his seminal 1886 book, Psychopathia Sexualis.
 The author used the term "hypersexuality" to describe conditions that would now be termed premature ejaculation.
 Terms to describe males with the condition include donjuanist, satyromaniac, satyriac and satyriasist, for women clitoromaniac, nympho and nymphomaniac, for teleiophilic (attracted to adults) heterosexual women andromaniac, while hypersexualist, sexaholic, onanist, hyperphiliac and erotomaniac are gender neutral terms.

-Other, mostly historical, names include Don Juanism, the Messalina complex, sexaholism, hyperlibido and furor uterinus.
+Other, mostly historical, names are the Messalina complex, sexaholism, hyperlibido and furor uterinus.
+John Wilmot, 2nd Earl of Rochester described hypersexuality in some of his literature.